-Course Description

-This course provides an introduction to corporate finance theories and how these theories can be applied to problems relevant to managers.
+Course Description This course provides an introduction to corporate finance theories and how these theories can be applied to problems relevant to managers.
 Topics covered will include: corporate objectives, operations of capital markets, alternative sources of finance, dividend decision, financing decision, cost of capital, time value of money, evaluation of investment projects, and risk and return.

-Contact Hours

-Lecture:

-Face to face on campus for two (2) hours per week for 12 weeks starting week 1.

-Self-Directed Learning:

-Six (6) hours of online content per term provided for self-directed learning.

-Unit Weighting Requisites 10 units

-This course is only available to students enrolled in the Master of Professional Accounting, M Prof Acct (Adv), M Prof Acct/M Bus, M Prof Acct/M Bus Admin, Grad Cert Prof Acct, Master of Applied Finance, and Craduate Certificate in Applied Finance.
+Contact Hours Lecture: Face to Face on Campus 3 hour(s) per week for 12 weeks Unit Weighting 10 units Requisites This course is only available to students enrolled in the Master of Professional Accounting, M Prof Acct (Adv), M Prof Acct/M Bus, M Prof Acct/M Bus Admin, Grad Cert Prof Acct, Master of Applied Finance, and Graduate Certificate in Applied Finance.

-and Graduate Certificate in Applied Finance.

 Workload Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course.

-Please refer to the course CANVAS site for details of teaching staff for ALL course offerings.
-The primary contact for courses is the Course Coordinator, whose details are listed on the course CANVAS site.
+Please refer to the court rse CANVAS site for details of teaching staff for ALL course contact for courses is the Course Coordinator, whose details are listed on the course CA Student Consultation A minimum of one (1) hour of consultation per week.

-Student Consultation

-A minimum of one (1) hour of consultation per week.
 Please see course CANVAS site for details of time and location.

-Course Learning Outcomes

-On successful completion of this course, students will be able to:

-- 1. Explain the importance of finance and risk in personal/business decisions; - 2.
-Demonstrate an understanding of the investment and financing decision processes of the firm; - 3.
-Illustrate an understanding of the role cash flow estimates and analysis have in the decision processes; - 4.
-Use basic financial mathematics; - 5.
-Exhibit an understanding of how risky assets are priced; and - 6.
+Course Learning On successful completion of this course, students will be able to: Outcomes Explain the importance of finance and risk in personal/business decisions; Demonstrate an understanding of the investment and financing decision processes of the firm; Illustrate an understanding of the role cash flow estimates and analysis have in the decision processes; 4.
+Use basic financial mathematics; 5.
+Exhibit an understanding of how risky assets are priced; and www.newcastle.edu.au CRICOS Provider 00109J

 Explain the concept of risk management and its importance to management.

-www.newcastle.edu.au CRICOS Provider 00109J